Los Angeles Child Sexual Abuse Attorney

 - Our founder and Los Angeles sexual abuse attorney, John C. Manly, has represented sexual assault victims for more than 20 years.

-- Our lawyers have committed themselves to going up against sexual abusers in California.
+- Our lawyers have committed themselves to going up against sexual abusers in Los Angeles.
 We are extremely passionate plaintiff’s attorneys.

 - Our law firm is a national leader in representing sexual abuse and assault victims.
 We are not afraid to go up against powerful institutions.